richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_HighAvailability.md

     JOIN sys.availability_groups AS ag ON ags.group_id = ag.group_id;
     ```

-  - Confirm that the primary and secondary replicas are synchronized
+    - Confirm that both the primary and secondary replicas are synchronized and ready for failover

 -------------------------